BEGIN AGAIN: JUAN WILLIAM CHAVEZ & KIERSTEN TORREZ, WAK’A GARDEN

 Begin Again: Wak'a Garden is a commission by 2026 Visiting Artist in Residence Juan William Chávez and 2026 Kranzberg Exhibition Series Artist Kiersten Torrez.
 The project is the second installment in Laumeier’s Begin Again series, which honors the Park’s 50-year history of collaborating with artists and supporting new commissions and exhibitions.

-Chávez and Torrez’s multisensory installation functions as both a habitat and a sacred monument dedicated to native plants and pollinators.
-The work features ceramic hive-shaped vessels created by Chávez and a teaching garden shaped by Torrez’s interpretation of the natural habitat.
+Built from fallen trees, branches, mud, and rocks reclaimed from the Park’s grounds, Wak’a Garden functions as both a habitat and a sacred monument dedicated to native plants and pollinators.
+Designed as a multisensory space, the organic, amphitheater-shaped structure serves as a gathering place for reverence, community connection, experiential workshops, and performances.
+It features ceramic hive-shaped vessels created by Chávez and a chemical-free teaching garden shaped by Torrez’s interpretation of the natural habitat.

-Wak’as communicate when activated by sounds, movement, environmental signals, rituals, and collective experiences.
+Wak’as communicate when activated by sound, movement, environmental signals, rituals, and collective experiences.
 A core principle in relating to Wak’as is reciprocity: humans offer care, respect, and symbolic gifts, and in return, Wak’as provide guidance, protection, alignment with the environment, and opportunities for self-realization.

 Wak’a Garden invites visitors to reconsider their relationship with nature, emphasizing how care for the land can benefit the ecosystem and generate cultural and creative meaning.
-By blurring the lines between disciplines, Chávez and Torrez aim to create a vibrant tapestry of mixed-media projects and programs.

 ABOUT THE ARTISTS